bobdavies2000/OpenCVB/README.md

 \<OpenCVB HomeDir\>/OpenCVB.snippets \>

 For C++ and VB.Net writing a new experiment requires a new class to be added in the “VB_Classes” project.
 OpenCVB will automatically detect the new class and present it in the user interface.
 The UI_Generator project is invoked in a pre-compile step for the VB_Classes project and the CS_Classes project.
 Just add code for a new algorithm and it will automatically appear in the user interface.
 Similarly, for C\# algorithms, add a code snippet to the “Non_AI.cs” file and the recompile will add the algorithm to the user interface.
-If you are using CodeConvert.ai to translate a VB.Net algorithm to C\#, place the translated C\# version in “AI_Gen.cs”.
+If you are using CodeConvert.ai to translate a VB.Net algorithm to C\#, place the translated C\# version in “CS_AI_Generated.cs”.

 Python examples don’t even require a VB.Net wrapper.
 But they do need to be added to the Python_Classes Project.
 Python algorithms, once added to the Python_Classes project, will appear in the user interface.